Editor’s note: This is part one of a two-part series.

 WB: Good, good.
 Well, I think it’s a very good quote.

-In the second part of this series, Walter Block talks about foreign trade, how the trade spats will impact the coming election, and how the U.S. is a protectionist country.We value your comments!
-Please weigh in on our comment section below.
+In the second part of this series, Walter Block talks about foreign trade, how the trade spats will impact the coming election, and how the U.S. is a protectionist country.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com